PoisotLab/website/content/opportunities/_index.md

 contract but will be on McGill University payroll.

-Applicants should submit a CV, statement of relevant experience and training, and short (300 words) statements on EDI and Open Science, as well as the names and contact information (including phone and e-mail) of up to three references to Laura Pollock (`laura.pollock@mcgill.ca`) and Timothée Poisot (`timothee.poisot@umontreal.ca`), with the subject line “LivingData post-doc”.
+Applicants should submit a CV, statement of relevant experience and training, and short statements on EDI and Open Science (300 words *each*), as well as the names and contact information (including phone and e-mail) of up to three references to Laura Pollock (`laura.pollock@mcgill.ca`) and Timothée Poisot (`timothee.poisot@umontreal.ca`), with the subject line “LivingData post-doc”.